Jonas-Zielke/CPCluster/README.md

    You can run `scripts/install.sh` from the repository root to install Rust (if missing) and build both projects automatically.

+   For a full container setup including system packages you can also run `./setup_container.sh` from the repository root.
+This installs required packages, Rust and builds both crates.

 2. **Navigate to each project**:
    - Master Node:
      ```bash